FAQ - Our Printing Process

 Our philosophy for nearly 4 years has been simple: high quality posters sold at razor thin margins with large volumes overall.
 We have invested greatly in our equipment to make sure we are on the cutting edge of techology.

 Our standard is 5 business days.
 If your order is received before 1 pm CST, then that day is considered "day 1" of production.
 You can expedite the printing process by adding Express Service during checkout.
 Please note, shipping time is separate and can also be expedited.

 Can I have no logo printed on the back?
 What about nothing at all printed on the back?

 You certainly can order posters without our small logo printed on the back (called "unbranded").
-However, our process for 18 x 24 posters will always print a very small order number, file name and barcode on the back of each poster.
-Our 24 x 36 posters do not have any printing on the back.
+However, our process for posters smaller than 20 x 30 will always print a very small order number, file name and barcode on the back of each poster.
+Our 20 x 30 and 24 x 36 posters do not have any printing on the back.

 Are you posters "Archival"?

 We use acid free paper and a very lightfast and stable printing process using toner.
 Our own tests indicate that even in direct sunlight, minimal fading to the colors were present, less than 5%.
 This test placed a color chart in direct sunlight for a full calendar year.
 So, by definition, we can assume that our posters are in fact archival.